healde/Excel-VBA/importation/README.md

 ### Forbidden caracters in table name

 Workbook tables that would have been created through a connecting process get auto-generated name.
 If this one present any forbidden caracters such as space or parenthesis, they are replaced by underscore.
-Unless the name ends by forbidden caracters, these are then escaped.
+Unless the name ends by forbidden caracters, these are then removed.

 ### Manually add connection, versus doing within VBA